AmigaGPU/fat-agnus/2019-04-04-building-a-programming-env-in-2k19-3.md

 If you want to learn what she shared, I will link to that thorough body of work, at the end of this doc with (*)

+Remember this:
+<https://gnu.org> has all the doc info you need on bash

 This doc is new & considered _**w.i.p**_.

-I will make a note when the doc is considered worthy for publication.
+I will make a note when the doc is considered worthy for full publication.

 (*)